 Burj Jumeira, Dubai

-New skyscraper Dubai - February 2019, plans are unveiled for “Burj Jumeira”, a tower designed by SOM for Dubai, formerly home to the tallest skyscraper in the world.
+New skyscraper Dubai - February 2019, the works and plans for “Burj Jumeira” are unveiled, a tower designed by SOM for Dubai, formerly home to the tallest skyscraper in the world.
 The base of the tower corresponds to the fingerprint of Sheikh Mohammed Bin Rashid al Maktoum, ruler of the emirate of Dubai.
-This structure, an outdoor social space, is planned to host cultural and artistic events and will include numerous furnishings, fountains and an outdoor terraced amphitheater.
+This structure, an outdoor social space, is planned to host cultural and artistic events and will include numerous furnishings, fountains and a terraced outdoor amphitheater.
 The first batch of housing will be delivered in 2023.
 How tall is the Dubai skyscraper?
 At a guess… no, I'm kidding, of course I know: 550 meters.
 The tallest tower in the world, also in Dubai, is distant.
 But this is more characteristic.